Science and technology in China: Innovation

 A 2016 NBER paper found that the Chinese economy is becoming increasingly innovative.
 The study found that rising labor costs in China and "expanded market opportunities in the world economy" were the main drivers behind innovations.
 The study also found that state-owned firms innovated less than private firms, even though state-owned firms received far greater subsidies.

 In 2020, China's spending on research and development climbed 10.3% to a record 2.44 trillion Chinese yuan ($378 billion) according to the nation's National Bureau of Statistics.

+A 2023 Australian Strategic Policy Institute study of what it deemed as 44 critical technologies concluded that China leads the world in 37 of them, including 5G internet, electric batteries, and hypersonic missiles.

-Per the Global Innovation Index in 2022, China was one of the most competitive in the world, ranking 11th in the world, 3rd in the Asia & Oceania region and 2nd for countries with a population of over 100 million.
-China is the only middle-income economy and the only newly industrialized economy in the top 30.
+Per the Global Innovation Index in 2025, China was one of the most competitive in the world, ranking 10th in the world, 3rd in the Asia & Oceania region and 2nd for countries with a large population of over 100 million.
+Since 2014, China has been the only middle-income economy and the only newly industrialized economy in the top 30.
 It has increased its ranking considerably since 2013, where it was ranked 35th globally.
 China ranks No. 1 globally in patents, utility models, trademarks, industrial designs, and creative goods exports.
-It also has two (Shenzhen-Hong Kong-Guangzhou and Beijing in the 2nd and 3rd spots respectively) of the global top 5 science and technology clusters, which is more than any other country.
+It also has two (Shenzhen-Hong Kong-Guangzhou and Beijing in the #1 and #4 spots, respectively) of the global top 5 science and technology clusters, which is more than any other country.

+As of 2024, the Nature Index ranks seven Chinese universities or institutions in the global top ten for volume of research output.
+The Leiden Ranking rates six in the global top ten.

 Procurement

-The central Chinese government, a large buyer of high-tech products, in 2009 proposed controversial policies demanding that companies selling to it promote Chinese innovation and that the products sold are free of foreign intellectual property.
+The central Chinese government, a large buyer of high tech products, in 2009 proposed controversial policies demanding that companies selling to it promote Chinese innovation and that the products sold are free of foreign intellectual property.
 The most controversial parts were later withdrawn but local Chinese governments continue to use procurement to encourage indigenous innovation.

 Intellectual property

-Effective protection of intellectual property has been seen as weak.
-There has been an increasing recognition of that this discourages indigenous innovation and efforts has been made to strengthen the system.

-China has been accused of not protecting foreign intellectual property and tacitly allowing such technologies to be copied and claimed to be Chinese intellectual property, and even of directly facilitating the transfer of foreign technological intellectual property from corporations to Chinese companies.
-Companies are required to divulge to Chinese authorities the inner workings of many technologies in the name of national security, and have accused the Chinese security forces of illegally sharing this technology with civilian industries.
+China's legal framework for intellectual property (IP) protection is developing rapidly as China becomes a source of innovation, but its IP framework is still less developed than most industrialized nations as of 2023.
+The general trend of its IP system has been to develop towards increasing similarity with the E.U. and U.S. systems.